Mahmoud S. Rabbani Scholarship 2021 for Arab and Dutch Students (up to €15,000)

 Deadline: March 31, 2021

-Applications are open for the Mahmoud S. Rabbani Scholarship 2020/2021.
-The Mahmoud S. Rabbani Scholarship, named in honour of the founder of the Lutfia Rabbani Foundation, is intended for Arab students who have been officially accepted into a Master’s or Ph.D programme in the Netherlands or for Dutch students who have been accepted into a Master’s or Ph.D programme in the Arab World.
+Applications are open for the Mahmoud S. Rabbani Scholarship 2021.
+The scholarship is intended for Arab students who have been officially accepted into a Master’s or Ph.D program in the Netherlands or for Dutch students who have been accepted into a Master’s or Ph.D program in the Arab World.

 The goal of this scholarship, besides fostering interaction between Arab and European students, is to provide the means for students seeking to broaden their own horizons.
 In keeping with the foundation’s mission, all areas of study are eligible for the grant, and primary requirements are that applicants must have a firm grasp of English, or the language their program will be in.
 The scholarship is designed for dynamic students with an interest in fostering the formation of ties between these two regions.

 Moreover, the MSR scholarship is strengthened by a mentoring program that offers the scholarship recipient guidance on a personal and professional level and also provides access to the Foundation’s extensive and diverse network and platforms.

 - The maximum amount of an MSR scholarship is €15,000.

 Candidates must be nationals of any of the following countries: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Palestine, Syria, Tunisia, UAE, Yemen, or Sudan.
 Applications coming from the Netherlands should be by Dutch nationals.